 - Granulated sugar– this type of sugar dissolves quickly when mixing and baking.
 Granulated sugar will last for up to 2 years in the pantry.
 Make sure not to store it in the refrigerator, though, where it’s likely to get lumpy.

-- Eggs– you can use any eggs you might already have in your refrigerator as long as they are large size.
+- Eggs– you can use any eggs you might already have in your refrigerator as long as they are large eggs.

 - Lime juice– you can certainly juice your own limes but bottled lime juice can be used as well.
-Please note that bottled citrus flavors tend to pack less punch than freshly squeezed.
+Please note that bottled citrus flavors tend to pack less punch than fresh lime juice.
 However, key lime juice will have more authentic key lime flavor when it is near impossible to find fresh key limes.
 You can also add key lime zest for even more lime-y flavor.

-- Coconut extract (optional)- if you don’t have coconut extract on hand in your pantry, you can omit it.
+- Coconut extract (optional)- if you don’t have coconut extract on hand in your pantry, you can omit it or use vanilla extract.
 However, using it will help make these coconut lime cookies rather than just lime sugar cookies.

 - Powdered sugar– this soft sugar will help to make these cookies pretty and also adds some extra sweetness.